 Overall Belize is a safe place to travel, and the usual common-sense precautions are most applicable here, from keeping your belongings out of sight to avoiding well-known dodgy areas and following the advice of your Government's travel advisories.
 Here's what you need to know before you go to stay out of trouble in Belize.

-The frequency of minor crimes like theft, burglary, pick-pocketing and purse-snatching tends to spike during spring break and winter holidays, when the tourists pour in.
-If you're there during that time, be extra cautious of people following you, your belongings, and your personal safety in crowded areas.
+The frequency of minor crimes such as theft, burglary, pickpocketing and purse-snatching tends to spike during spring break and winter holidays, when the tourists pour in.
+If you're there during that time, be extra cautious about people following you, your belongings, and your personal safety in crowded areas.

-If you've been anywhere else in Latin America, follow the same golden rule: don't flash your cash.
-Take only the money you'll use that day and keep documents in a money belt under your clothes.
+If you've been anywhere else in Latin America, follow the same golden rule: don't flash your cash, only carry the money you'll use that day and keep documents in a money belt under your clothes.

 Due to the frequency of hotel room break-ins, it's not advisable to leave valuables in your room, unless it has a safe.
 Better to leave it with reception.

-Like its Central American neighbours, you'll find most of the trouble in Belize's major cities.
+Like its Central American neighbors, you'll find most of the trouble in Belize's major cities.
 There's no denying that Belize City is where most of the ugliness happens.

 When you get out of Belize City, things get much safer, and many travelers report only positive experiences.
-Thieves do lurk around tourist sites, however, so be vigilant in places like San Pedro in Ambergris Caye, Caye Caulker, and Placencia.
+Thieves do lurk around tourist sites, however, so be vigilant in places such as San Pedro in Ambergris Caye, Caye Caulker, and Placencia.

 The worst threat in these places is the theft of bags on buses.
 The best prevention is to not leave your bag unattended at the back of a bus.
 Keep your luggage on you at all times if you can.